ChristianKaltenecker/Distance-Based_Data/README.md

 In part 6, we show the performance wall time of the sampling strategies.
 Last, in part 7, we show the results when paring different machine-learning techniques with respect to their accuracy in predicting all configurations.

-## 1 Raw Data
+## 1 Prediction Results

-The raw data for the subject systems can be accessed in the directory *Results*, which has two subdirectories, *RawData_Summary* and *RawData*.
+The prediction results for the subject systems can be accessed in the directory *Predictions*, which has two subdirectories, *DetailedPredictions* and *SummarizedPredictions*.
-In the directory *RawData_Summary*, we have summarized our results in different csv-files and provide the feature models (a.k.a. variability models), whereas the results of all 100 runs of all subject systems are stored in the directory *RawData*.
+In the directory *SummarizedPredictions*, we have summarized our results in different csv-files and provide the feature models (i.e., variability models), whereas the results of all 100 runs of all subject systems are stored in the directory *DetailedPredictions*.

-**New**: We additionally provide the data from the subject systems in the folder [Subject Systems](SubjectSystems/).
+**New**: We additionally provide the data from the subject systems in the folder [RawPerformanceMeasurements](RawPerformanceMeasurements/).
 Further information is provided there.

 ## 2 Results of the Kruskal-Wallis Test